jkalev/jekyll-now/about.md

 present/ rancher with a camera.

-past/ practiced architecture for 20+ years then worked as a guide in the san juan mountains.
+past/ practiced architecture for 20+ years then worked as a alpine guide.

 interests/ cultural landscapes, public land use conflict, dive bars, road trips.